bcgov/nr-bcwat/backend/database_initialization/README.md

-# Database Initialization Directory Documentation
+# Database and Database Initialization Directory Documentation

 ## Table of Contents:
 1. [Purpose of This Directory](#purpose-of-this-directory)